 Home and apartment vacancy rates are 6.4% in High Point / Betmar LaVilla.
 NeighborhoodScout analysis shows that this rate is lower than 57.1% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-The High Point / Betmar LaVilla neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
+One of the unique characteristics of the High Point / Betmar LaVilla neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.

 Did you know that the High Point / Betmar LaVilla neighborhood has more Jamaican and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 11.7% of this neighborhood's residents have Jamaican ancestry and 17.0% have Sub-Saharan African ancestry.